-Microfibers have been found in fish, plankton, chicken, sea salt, beer, honey, and in tap as well as bottled water.
-We also breathe in these plastic particles due to fiber loss from our carpets, curtains, and other textiles.
+Microfibers have been found in fish, plankton, chicken, sea salt, beer, honey, and tap as well as bottled water.
+We also breathe in these plastic particles due to fiber loss from our clothes, carpets, curtains, and other textiles.

 This begs the question: are our lungs able to eliminate the plastic particles we inhale, as they do for fine dust?
 Or do plastic particles accumulate in lung tissue and cause damage?
 Or, is it even possible that the plastics we inhale spread to the rest of our body?

 We are looking for answers to these questions through the Plastic Health Coalition.